Barysk/dot_hyprland/readme.md

-nwg-look: used for managing theme
+nwg-look: used for managing themes